spryker/spryker-docs/docs/dg/dev/backend-development/data-manipulation/data-interaction/replace-module-dependencies.md

-  - /docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-spryker-module-dependencies.html
 ---
-title: "HowTo: Replace Spryker module dependencies"
+title: Replace module dependencies
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/ht-replace-bundle-dependencies
 originalArticleId: d8499e40-0c83-409c-9c17-1a453d245934
 redirect_from:
-  - /2021080/docs/ht-replace-bundle-dependencies
-  - /2021080/docs/en/ht-replace-bundle-dependencies
-  - /docs/ht-replace-bundle-dependencies
-  - /docs/en/ht-replace-bundle-dependencies
-  - /v6/docs/ht-replace-bundle-dependencies
-  - /v6/docs/en/ht-replace-bundle-dependencies
-  - /v5/docs/ht-replace-bundle-dependencies
-  - /v5/docs/en/ht-replace-bundle-dependencies
-  - /v4/docs/ht-replace-bundle-dependencies
-  - /v4/docs/en/ht-replace-bundle-dependencies
-  - /v3/docs/ht-replace-bundle-dependencies
-  - /v3/docs/en/ht-replace-bundle-dependencies
-  - /v2/docs/ht-replace-bundle-dependencies
-  - /v2/docs/en/ht-replace-bundle-dependencies
-  - /v1/docs/ht-replace-bundle-dependencies
-  - /v1/docs/en/ht-replace-bundle-dependencies
+- /docs/scos/dev/tutorials-and-howtos/howtos/howto-replace-spryker-module-dependencies.html
 ---

 This document describes how to identify module dependencies and replace a dependent module with another one.

 Each Spryker module might have several dependent modules that provide communication, utilities, and added functionality.
 Usually, adjustments are made by our plugin mechanism or class extensions.
-However, when introducing a massive functional change, you may need to replace an entire core module with one of your own or a 3rd party.
+However, when introducing a massive functional change, you may need to replace an entire core module with one of your own or a third party.
 To do so, there are two steps that you need to follow: replace the module and connect the modules to the new functionality.

-{% info_block infoBox "Example" %}

-A company working with the Payone and Refund modules decides to use a different refund functionality.
-They can replace the core refund module with their own implementation that satisfies the same interface.
+This document describes the process using an example.
+Assume your project uses Payone and Refund modules.
+You decide to use a different refund functionality, so you want to replace the core refund module with your own implementation that satisfies the same interface.
 This requires replacing the existing refund module with a new refund implementation in the project code.
-Then, they must reroute the Payone module to communicate with the new refund functionality instead.
+Then, you need to reroute the Payone module to communicate with the new refund functionality instead.

-{% endinfo_block %}

 ## Prerequisites